Two-timescale joint power control and beamforming design with applications to cell-free massive MIMO: Introduction

-\IEEEpubidadjcol A classical problem in wireless communication systems employing multi-user multiple-input-multiple-output (MU-MIMO) technologies for spectrally efficient multiple access is the joint optimization of transmit power and beamformers according to a given design criterion.
-Two popular criteria are the sum power minimization subject to signal-to-interference-to-noise (SINR) constraints, and the maximization of the minimum weighted SINR subject to power constraints (sometimes also referred to as the SINR balancing problem) \cite{rashid1998joint, schubert2004solution, wiesel2006linear, yu2007transmitter,cai2011maxmin}.
-By focusing on the uplink of a system with $K$ single-antenna users and a base station equipped with $M$ antennas, these two optimization problems can be informally stated as
+To jointly optimize the beamformers and the power control coefficients, two popular criteria are the sum power minimization subject to signal-to-interference-to-noise (SINR) constraints, and the maximization of the minimum weighted SINR subject to power constraints (sometimes also referred to as the SINR balancing problem) \cite{rashid1998joint, schubert2004solution, wiesel2006linear, yu2007transmitter,cai2011maxmin}.
+By focusing on the uplink of a system with $K$ single-antenna users and a base station equipped with $M$ antennas, these two optimization problems are typically stated as

 and